 Similarly, the same logic applies to Roth conversions within grantor trust structures.
 Converting before 2028 avoids the additional Washington tax on the conversion income.
 For more on income acceleration and six other planning strategies, see our companion analysis: Washington’s Millionaires Tax: What High Earners, Business Owners & Families Need to Know.

 The federal estate and gift tax exemption is $15 million per person ($30 million per couple) as of January 1, 2026.
 Congress permanently extended and increased it under the One Big Beautiful Bill Act signed July 4, 2025.
-The exemption is indexed for inflation beginning in 2027.
+The IRS indexes the exemption for inflation beginning in 2027.

 While the federal exemption is now at historically high levels, Washington’s own estate tax threshold remains just $3 million.
 Irrevocable trust transfers can lock in the federal exemption while removing assets from both the federal and Washington estate tax base.